COVID-19 (Coronavirus) Information

 Please contact the Clerk of Court Office at 701-623-4492 for all questions regarding hearings and court calendars.

 - Recorder's Office:

-No passports processed, concealed weapon photos or marriage licenses issued until further notice.
+Appointments only for passports processing, concealed weapon photos or marriage licenses until further notice.

 Message from Southwest District Health Unit